Maryland: Sports

 With two major metropolitan areas, Maryland has a number of major and minor professional sports franchises.
 Two National Football League teams play in Maryland, the Baltimore Ravens in Baltimore and the Washington Commanders in Landover.
 The Baltimore Colts represented the NFL in Baltimore from 1953 to 1983 before moving to Indianapolis.

 The Baltimore Orioles are the state's Major League Baseball franchise.
 The National Hockey League's Washington Capitals and the National Basketball Association's Washington Wizards formerly played in Maryland, until the construction of an arena in Washington, D.C. in 1997 (now known as Capital One Arena).
 University of Maryland's team is the Maryland Terrapins.

 Maryland enjoys considerable historical repute for the talented sports players of its past, including Cal Ripken Jr. and Babe Ruth.
 In 2012, The Baltimore Sun published a list of Maryland's top ten athletes in the state's history.
 The list includes Babe Ruth, Cal Ripken Jr, Johnny Unitas, Brooks Robinson, Frank Robinson, Ray Lewis, Michael Phelps, Jimmie Foxx, Jim Parker, and Wes Unseld.

-Other professional sports franchises in the state include three affiliated minor league baseball teams, one independent league baseball team, the Baltimore Blast indoor soccer team, two indoor football teams, three low-level outdoor soccer teams, and the Chesapeake Bayhawks of Major League Lacrosse.
+Other professional sports franchises in the state include three affiliated minor league baseball teams, one independent league baseball team, the Baltimore Blast indoor soccer team, two indoor football teams and three low-level outdoor soccer teams.
 Maryland is also home to one of the three races in horse racing's annual Triple Crown, the Preakness Stakes, which is run every spring at Pimlico Race Course in Baltimore.
 The Baltimore Stallions were a Canadian Football Team in the CFL that played the 1994–95 season.

-The Congressional Country Club has hosted three golf tournaments for the U.S. Open and a PGA Championship.
+Congressional Country Club has hosted three golf tournaments for the U.S. Open and a PGA Championship.

 The official state sport of Maryland, since 1962, is jousting; the official team sport since 2004 is lacrosse.
 The National Lacrosse Hall of Fame is located in Sparks, Maryland at the USA Lacrosse headquarters.
 In 2008, intending to promote physical fitness for all ages, walking became the official state exercise.
 Maryland is the first state with an official state exercise.